purduesigbots/pros-docs/v5/api/cpp/llemu.rst

           // Will Display True
         }

-Determines whether the emulated three-button LCD has already been initialized.

 **Returns:** True if the LCD has been initialized or false if not.

 print
 -----

+Displays a formatted string on the emulated three-button LCD screen

+This function uses the following values of ``errno`` when an error state is
+reached:

+- ``ENXIO``  - The LCD has not been initialized.
+Call `initialize`_ first.
+- ``EINVAL`` - The line number specified is not in the range [0-7]

 .. tabs ::
    .. tab :: Prototype